-The term “Pointillism” also refers to a music genre that emerged in the end of the 1940s.
+The term “Pointillism” also refers to a music genre that emerged at the end of the 1940s.
 It’s also sometimes called Punctualism and point music.
-Stockhausen defines this type of music as music that consists of separately formed particles — however complexly these may be composed, as opposed to linear, or group-formed, or mass-formed music.
-This term firstly emerged in early 1920s.
+Stockhausen defines this type of music as music that consists of separately formed particles — however, complexly these may be composed, as opposed to linear, or group-formed, or mass-formed music.
+This term firstly emerged in the early 1920s.
 The French word pointillisme, evoking Seurat’s painting technique, had been applied to music in this opposite sense of a “mosaic-like method of construction, an infinite accumulation of small and insignificant inorganic details“, with reference to Arnold Schoenberg’s operas, Erwartung and Die glückliche Hand.
 But, the most notable representatives of this music genre were creating in the 1940s and 1950s.
 They are Anton Webern, Olivier Messiaen, Pierre Boulez, Karel Goeyvaerts, and many others.
 Of course, there aren’t direct relations between Pointillism in visual arts and Pointillism in music.
 However, they are based on the same contemplative principles.

 The Most Influential Pointillism Artists

-Beside George Seurat and Paul Signac, who conceived Pointillism as an art technique and conducted the group of artists who adopted that painting style, later on, there were many other artists who were influenced by Seurat and Signac, claiming to be Pointillists themselves.
-Mostly, those were French, Italian and Belgian artists, as they were the ones who contributed the most to the development of the Expressionism in Europe.
+Beside Georges Seurat and Paul Signac, who conceived Pointillism as an art technique and conducted the group of artists who adopted that painting style, later on, many other artists were influenced by Seurat and Signac, claiming to be Pointillists themselves.
+Mostly, those were French, Italian and Belgian artists, as they were the ones who contributed the most to the development of Expressionism in Europe.
 Alongside them, some Dutch artists contributed to the acknowledgment of the technique.
-Vincent van Gogh was one of them, as he occasionally painted clearly using what was known as the Pointillism technique.
+Vincent van Gogh was one of them, as he occasionally painted using what was known as the Pointillism technique.
 But, it wouldn’t have happened, if his brother Theo van Gogh didn’t introduce him to Camille Pissarro in the first place.
 Side by side with Pissaro, there were artists like Albert Dubois-Pillet, Henri-Edmond Cross, Charles Angrand, and many others, who took the leading roles in the Pointillism development throughout the second half of the 19th century.

 Camille Pissarro – Depicting the Ordinary Life

 Camille Pissarro was one of the artists that stood out within the use of Pointillism as a painting technique.
 But how did he get to that point?
 By the 1880s, Pissarro had already begun to explore new themes and methods in order to break out of the ordinary painting at the time.
-So, he turned his back to Impressionism, and went all the way back to his early topics – portraying a common man, with his paintings depicting people at home, or at work, but in rather realistic settings.
+So, he turned his back to Impressionism and went all the way back to his early topics – portraying a common man, with his paintings depicting people at home, or at work, but in rather realistic settings.
 It was the time when Pissarro met Georges Seurat and Paul Signac, who already had used small patches of colors to create the illusion of blended colors and shading when viewed from a distance.
 Pissarro embraced the new technique referred to as Pointillism and spent years from 1885 to 1888 practicing and implementing it in his work.
 Pissarro eventually became the only artist who went from Impressionism to Post-Impressionism.
 But later on, he turned away from Post-Impressionism, claiming that its system was too artificial.

 Albert Dubois-Pillet – Military Officer and a Self-Taught Painter

 Albert Dubois was a French military officer who fought in the Franco-Prussian war.
-But, there was another part of is personality, which was in direct opposite to militarism.
+But, there was another part of is personality, which was in direct opposition to militarism.
 He wanted to be a painter, so he taught the techniques for himself, and eventually closely aligned with Post-Impressionist as an amateur painter.
 He was certainly talented, and various Salons accepted his work for exhibitions during 1877.
-Dubois was a friend of Georges Seurat, and he was the one who founded the Société des Artistes Indépendants in 1884, and also helped to write its statute.
+Dubois was a friend of Georges Seurat, and he was the one who founded the Société des Artistes Indépendants in 1884 and also helped to write its statute.
 In the meantime, Albert Dubois became one of the first artists to adopt Pointillism.
-But, his military service conflicted his artistic expressions, so he had to hide.
+But, his military service conflicted with his artistic expressions, so he had to hide.
 In order to camouflage his artistic practice, he started signing his art pieces with his last name, Dubois, with the addition of his mother’s maiden name – Pillet.
 So, he remained known as Albert Dubois-Pillet in the artistic circles.

 Charles Angrand – Important Member of Parisian Avant-Garde

 Charles Angrand was a French artist who gained acknowledgment for his paintings and drawings, later deemed Post-Impressionistic.
 He was an important member of the Parisian avant-garde art scene in the late 1880s and early 1890s.
 Influenced by Claude Monet and Camille Pissarro, Charles Angrand also interacted with artists like Seurat and Signac through the mid-1880s, which led his style towards Post-Impressionism.
 Although, Angrand’s implementation of Pointillist techniques differed from others’.
 His palette was more muted than bright contrast colors of Seurat and Signac.
-Angrand mostly used dots of various colors to enhance shadows, but he was avoiding the violent coloration found in many other works of the manner.
+Angrand mostly used dots of various colors to enhance shadows, but he was avoiding the violent coloration found in many other pointillism paintings.
 He painted in monochrome conté crayon technique, which could be seen in his self-portraits, for instance.
 “His drawings are masterpieces.
 It would be impossible to imagine a better use of white and black.
 These are the most beautiful drawings, poems of light, of fine composition and execution”, Paul Signac noted for Angrand’s artworks.

 Vincent van Gogh – Finding and Expressing Light